Kiria-F/noita-saves/README.md

 - Quit the game
 - Open NoitaSaves and enter "S" (Save)
 - Enter the save's name
 - Done!
-Now save should be in the save-list and will be available until you delete it
+Now your save should be in the save list and will be available until you delete it

 ### To load a save:
 - Quit the game